 The procedure applied by Kesko in the preparation of the proposal for the composition of the Board of Directors is that major shareholders prepare the proposal concerning the Board of Directors, including the proposal for the number of Board members, their fees and, as necessary, the proposal for Board members, to the General Meeting.
 Kesko's Board of Directors has not established a nomination committee, nor has the General Meeting established a shareholders' nomination board.
 The major shareholders' proposal referred to above is published in a stock exchange release and included in the notice of General Meeting, provided that the proposal has been submitted to the Company sufficiently in advance to be included in the notice.

-The Annual General Meetings held on 13 April 2015 and 4 April 2016 resolved that the number of Board members is seven (7) and the General Meeting held on 13 April 2015 elected seven (7) members.
+The Annual General Meetings held on 13 April 2015, 4 April 2016 and 3 April 2017 resolved that the number of Board members is seven (7) and the General Meeting held on 13 April 2015 elected seven (7) members.